angelo-wf/SnesJs/README.md

 - The WDC datasheet for the W65C816S cpu.
 - The [65C816 opcodes tutorial](http://6502.org/tutorials/65c816opcodes.html) from 6502.org.
-- The [65816 opcode matrix](http://www.oxyron.de/html/opcodes816.html) from oxyron.de (the cycle timing and notes there aren't fully accurate)
+- The [65816 opcode matrix](http://www.oxyron.de/html/opcodes816.html) from oxyron.de (the cycle timing and notes there aren't fully accurate).